MattPicDev/mtg-collection-builder/README.md

     - Links now properly navigate to `/set/{lowercase_set_code}#card-{card_id}` format
     - Resolves "set not found" errors and empty anchor fragments in Collection view links
     - Set links now work consistently between Sets view and Collection view navigation

+37. **"There's another bug.
+On the set view, if I decrement a card to 0, it does not remove that card from my collection.
+If I increment it, or decrement it to a value higher than 1, it works fine."**
+    - Fixed Set view not removing cards when both regular and foil quantities are set to 0
+    - Updated frontend saveCollection() to always send card data to backend, even for 0,0 quantities
+    - Enhanced backend update_card_quantities() to remove cards from collection when both quantities are 0
+    - Added same logic to add_card() method for consistency across all quantity update operations
+    - Cards now properly disappear from Collection view when all quantities are set to 0 in Set view
+    - Maintains clean collection state by automatically removing cards with no quantities
+    - Updated README documentation with collection cleanup functionality

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI